Table of Contents

 How many upsells should you have?

-You can have an unlimited number of upsells but you’ll probably annoy people.
-Generally, 1 is enough, 2 is preferable, 3 is maximum, more than 3 rarely works.
-What you will choose should depend on how many products you have.
+You can have unlimited upsells, but you’ll probably annoy people if you do.
+What you choose will depend on how many products you have.
+Generally, 1 is enough, 2 is preferable, 3 is maximum, and more than 3 rarely works.
 If someone doesn’t buy an upsell, you can offer a downsell – which is a lower-priced offer that’s still connected to what they’ve bought.

 In most cases, one upsell is enough to start earning more.